Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 They are mainly tiny pieces of synthetic ruby or sapphire set into holes.
-The more of them in the mechanism, the better is eventually the accuracy.
+The more the watch has complications (date, chronograph, etc), the higher is eventually the number of jewels.

 Understanding the basic parts of a watch makes the selection process much easier.
 Not only do you know what each part is called, but you can evaluate the quality and suitability precisely according to your needs.

 And, of course, leaving a sophisticated impression when talking about your watch is always an attribute to be proud of.